-The reporting period is defined as the period of time from the day the grant is awarded until five years after the grant is awarded.
-All recipients of funding are required to submit to OSIT quarterly fiscal reports and quarterly progress reports until June 30, 2017; annual fiscal and progress reports until 2021, and a final evaluation.
+The reporting period is defined as the period of time from the day the grant is awarded until ten years after the grant is awarded.
+All recipients of funding are required to submit to OSIT quarterly fiscal reports and quarterly progress reports until all grant funds have been expended; annual fiscal and progress reports for the entire reporting period, and a final evaluation.
 Recipients have the option of submitting monthly reports in lieu of quarterly reports.
 The final evaluation is due within thirty (30) days after the conclusion of the reporting period.
 Grantees must continue to submit annual reports and a final evaluation even after all state funding has been spent.
 All reports must include the performance measures proposed in 3(e) of the application, satisfaction of partners, and sustainability.
 The annual reports must also include an annual roster of residents.
 OSIT maintains the right to withhold payments if reporting requirements are not met in a timely and efficient manner.